 From 1 April 2009, a five-tier contribution system was introduced with contributions from scheme members based on how much pay falls into each tier.
 This is designed to give more equality between the costs and benefits of scheme membership.
 Under The Local Government Pension Scheme (Scotland) Regulations 2014, the earnings ranges used to determine annual contribution rates are to be increased each year by any increase applied to pensions under the Pensions (Increase) Act 1971.
 In accordance with this the salary bands for 2019/2020 were uprated by the Consumer Price Index (CPI) increase for 2020/2021.

-The member contribution rates and tiers for 2020/2021 are shown overleaf along with those that applied in 2019/2020:
+The member contribution rates and tiers for 2021/2022 are shown in Table 4 along with those that applied in 2020/2021:

 Table 4 - Pension Contribution Rates